Clеaning a Gеorgе Forеman Grill & Griddlе is a crucial yеt oftеn ovеrlookеd aspect of maintaining this popular kitchеn

-Yes, the grill plates and drip trays are dishwasher safe.
-When cleaning these removable parts, you can simply place them in your dishwasher with warm, soapy water and run it like you would.
+George Foreman grill plates and drip trays are dishwasher safe.
+Feel free to put your grill plate and drip trays in the dishwasher with warm, soapy water and run it as you would.

-Make sure to dry the plates and the drip tray completely before placing them back to your Foreman grill.
+Dry the grill plates and the drip tray completely before placing them back into your Foreman grill.

 Additional George Foreman Grill Cleaning Tips

 Give these tips a go to make cleanup on your George Foreman Grill that much easier.

-Simply lay a piece of foil or parchment paper across the grilling plate.
-You can cook your food for the same amount of time as you would without the foil.
+You can cook your food simultaneously as you would without the foil.